Percy Pickard: Pilot instruction at 311 (Czech) Squadron

-2nd tour with 9 Squadron
+Second tour with 9 Squadron

-His 'rest period' completed, on 14 May 1941 Pickard was assigned to 9 Squadron based at Honington.
+His 'rest period' completed, on 14 May 1941 Pickard was assigned to 9 Squadron based at RAF Honington.
 Here he was flying the Vickers Wellington again.
 He was soon joined by Broadley, who by now had become a commissioned officer.
 In the summer of 1941 over the night skies of Germany, Pickard flew another 33 sorties with Broadley, bringing his total to 64 by the end of August.
 This mission total did not include those he flew with the Czechs.
 At the time, only about 25% of RAF aircrews survived to the end of a 30 sortie tour of combat.
 Crews who had completed a second tour of twenty were considered to have “done their part”, and were rotated away to non-combat roles.

 With the end of his second tour Pickard was assigned to 3 Group headquarters, tasked with flying senior command officers between airbases.
 Broadley was assigned to 138 Squadron.
-While on a leave from 3 Group HQ Pickard managed to talk his way into the right hand seat of a 138 Squadron Whitley for an 8 hour flight and a low level drop for the French resistance at Châteauroux.
+While on a leave from 3 Group HQ Pickard managed to talk his way into the right-hand seat of a 138 Squadron Whitley for an 8-hour flight and a low-level drop for the French resistance at Châteauroux.
 He then managed to get aboard one of the squadron's Wellingtons in a flight over the Netherlands to help deliver its cargo of six 250 lb bombs (for the Germans) and half a million cigarettes (for the Dutch).
-Through the fall Pickard continued with shuttle flights for the upper ranks.
-However, this work was not appealing to him, and he endeavored to get himself transferred.
+Through the autumn Pickard continued with shuttle flights for the upper ranks.
+However, this work was not appealing to him, and he endeavoured to get himself transferred.